WarsongJester/warsong-langrisser-toolkit/README.md

 Sega Genesis games Warsong (USA) and Langrisser (Japan).
 Plus reference docs and a proof ROM demonstrating every editing capability working end-to-end in-game.

+## Credits & Acknowledgments
+- Developed in collaboration with **Claude 3.5 Sonnet** (Anthropic), which generated the `warsong_tool.py` script, reverse-engineered the file headers, and formatted the technical documentation.

 ## Files
 - **warsong_tool.py** — the tool.
 Run with no args for full help.
 - **HOW_TO_EDIT.md** — usage guide and command reference.